JamesNorum/followship-friendship-network-analysis-tool/README.md

 # Network Analysis Tool

 ## Overview
 This Network Analysis Tool is designed to provide insights into social media networks or similar datasets.
-It features interactive visualization and analysis of network relationships, focusing on followers, targets, and bidirectional views.
+It features interactive visualization and analysis of network relationships.

 ## Features
-- **Bidirectional View**: Analyze and visualize the network relationship from both perspectives of a specific user.
+- **Interactive GUI**: User-friendly web interface built with Streamlit, enabling easy interaction with the tool's features.
-- **Followers of Target**: Explore and visualize the followers of a particular target user.
+- **Followers of Target**: Interactive visualization of the followers of a particular target user.
-- **Targets of Follower**: Examine and visualize the targets a specific follower is following.
+- **Targets of Follower**: Interactive visualization of the targets a specific follower is following.
+- **Bidirectional View**: Interactive visualization of relationships from both perspectives of a specific user.
+For example, if user A follows user B, and user B follows user A, the tool will display this relationship from both perspectives.
+This is useful for identifying mutual followers or friends.
 - **Network Statistics**: Provides statistical analysis of the network, such as the most active followers, most followed targets, PageRank, Degree Centrality, and HITS Scores.
-- **Interactive GUI**: User-friendly web interface built with Streamlit, enabling easy interaction with the tool's features.

 ## Installation
 To set up the tool, ensure you have Python installed on your system.
 Then, follow the steps below: